Best Freeview Boxes And Recorders For UK TV In 2023

 With some devices, you can also “scroll back” and watch programmes that you’ve missed up to 7 days backwards.
 Not all devices support Freeview Play – so look for that in our review (For more, see our full Freeview Play guide).

-Furthermore, last year ITV’s streaming service, ITV Hub, was replaced by ITVX.
-Ahead of that change, some older Freeview TVs and boxes – such as the popular Humax FVP-5000t lost support for both ITV Hub and ITVX – so keep that in mind when you’re shopping for a box.
+Furthermore, in 2022 ITV’s streaming service, ITV Hub, was replaced by ITVX.
+Ahead of that change, some older Freeview TVs and boxes – such as the once-popular Humax FVP-5000t lost support for both ITV Hub and ITVX – so keep that in mind when you’re shopping for a box.

 Alternatives To Freeview